Orphan’s allowance

 Practical information about the orphan allowance

 Children who lose 1 or both parents receive additional support.
-They are entitled to an orphan allowance (also known as 'care allowance for orphans' or 'orphan allowance') as long as they are entitled to Child Benefit or the Growth Package.
+They are entitled to an orphan allowance (also known as 'care allowance for orphans' or 'orphan allowance') as long as they are entitled to Child Benefit.

 When you become a (semi-)orphan, we as Child Benefit Fund are automatically notified by the National Registry.
 This period is difficult enough, you don't have to take care of anything yourself - unless it is a death abroad, in which case you have to provide us with the death notice.